You are here:

 News & Events

-A new scholarship and endowment at Hampshire College will provide funding for undocumented students accepted into the school.
+A scholarship and endowment at Hampshire College established in 2012 is providing funding for undocumented students accepted into the school.

 The endowment was created to provide upwards of $25,000 in financial aid per year to assist students with undocumented immigrant citizenship status who have been accepted into Hampshire.
 These are students who were brought to this country as babies or young children and attended U.S. schools, but, since they were not born here, do not have official citizenship status.